 Students must take the core courses of the program in which they wish to receive their degree; however, they may take electives in other Park University graduate programs, with the approval of their adviser and program director.
 The electives should be a reasonable part of their academic and professional plans.
 The number of hours chosen, as electives, will vary with the program and may not exceed nine (9) credit hours.
 (See appropriate sections of the Catalog).
-Students wishing to receive an interdisciplinary graduate degree must contact the School of Graduate and Professional Studies office.
+Students wishing to receive an interdisciplinary graduate degree must contact graduate student success services.